sherbondy/convox.github.io/_languages_and_frameworks/getting-started-with-golang.md

     go-app/main           latest              2cc80122624f        22 seconds ago       174.5 MB
     go-app                latest              2cc80122624f        22 seconds ago       174.5 MB

+This minimal version of the app is available as a branch of the example project on [Github](https://github.com/convox-examples/go-app/tree/minimal).

 ### Deploying to your Convox rack